From Shapley Values to Generalized Additive Models and back: BACKGROUND AND NOTATION

 \subsection{Generalized Additive Models}

 We employ the following definition of a generalized additive model (GAM) of order $n$.

-\begin{definition}[Generalized Additive Model of order $n$] We say that $f:\mathbb{R}^d\to R$ is a generalized additive model of order $n$ if $f$ can be written in the form
+\begin{definition}[Generalized Additive Model of order $n$] We say that $f:\mathbb{R}^d\to \mathbb{R}$ is a generalized additive model of order $n$ if $f$ can be written in the form

-\end{definition} In words, the function $f$ can be described with interaction terms of at most $n$ variables at a time.
-For $n=1$, we say that the function $f$ is a Glassbox-GAM \citep{lou2012intelligible,caruana2015intelligible}.
-Glassbox-GAMs are often considered interpretable because the feature-wise shape functions can be easily visualized (compare Figure \ref{fig:recovery}).
-For $n=d$, \eqref{eq:def_gam} is called a functional decomposition of $f$.
+\end{definition} In words, the function $f$ can be described as a simple sum with interaction terms of at most $n$ variables at a time.
+The individual functions $f_S$ are called component functions of $f$.
+GAMs with few interactions ($n=1,2,3$) are often considered interpretable and called Glassbox-GAMs \citep{lou2012intelligible,caruana2015intelligible}.
+The reason for this is that the feature-wise shape functions $f_1,\dots,f_d$ can be easily visualized, see for example Figure \ref{fig:recovery}.

-\section{From Shapley Values to Generalized Additive Models}
+If we allow for interactions of arbitrary order, that is $n=d$, then every function can be written as a GAM.
+However, it is a well-known fact that representing an arbitrary function according to \eqref{eq:def_gam} is under-determined: Many such representations might be possible for the same function.
+Any such representation is called a functional decomposition of $f$.
+This non-identifiability has led to the development of additional criteria on the decomposition, such as functional ANOVA, that resolve the identification problem \citep{hooker2007generalized,lengerich2020purifying}.

+\section{FROM SHAPLEY VALUES TO GENERALIZED ADDITIVE MODELS}

-We now begin our investigation into the relationship between Shapley Values and generalized additive models.
-We do so by proposing $n$-Shapley Values, a natural generalization of Shapley Values \citep{lundberg2017unified} and Shapley Interaction Values \citep{lundberg2020local} that is interesting in its own right.
-We then show that $d$-Shapley Values represent the original function as a GAM.
-It turns out that this Shapley-GAM admits a simple analytic representation in terms of the value function.
+We now introduce $n$-Shapley Values, a parametric family of local-post hoc explanation algorithms that extends Shapley Values \citep{lundberg2017unified} and Shapley Interaction Values \citep{lundberg2020local}.
+We then show that every subset-compliant value function implicitly provides a functional decomposition of the function that we attempt to explain.
+Due to its connection with Shapley Values, we denominate this decompositions the Shapley-GAM.
+We then show that for $n=d$, $n$-Shapley Values are equal to this decomposition.